liangzheng816/OfficeDocs-SharePoint/migration/mm-delta-sync.md

 ---
 # Delta Sync

-When a migration task is conducted for the first time, it's referred to as an **initial migration** or new migration.
+When a migration task is conducted for the first time, we call it an **initial migration** or new migration.
 After the initial migration, the destination can't be changed.
-If the task is migrated again, it's known as **delta sync**, also called incremental sync or incremental migration.
+If the task is migrated again, we call it a **delta sync**.
+We may also call it an incremental sync, or incremental migration.

 Migration Manager supports configuring file transfer behaviors for delta sync.
 The settings can be found under **Project settings – Advanced**.